-Restricted for Future Capital Projects - the component of net position that has been established pursuant to Section 6c of the General Municipal Law of the State of New York to set aside funds to be used for future capital projects.
+Restricted for Capital Projects - the component of net position that has been established pursuant to Section 6d of the General Municipal Law of the State of New York to pay the cost of major repairs to School District assets.

 Restricted for Repairs - the component of net position that has been established pursuant to Section 6d of the General Municipal Law of the State of New York to pay the cost of major repairs to School District assets.